lipsumar/fetch-script/README.md

 **`baseUrl`**: String.
 Mandatory.
 A base url to prepend to API paths

 ### `executeCode(String)`
-Execute fetch-script code, returns a promise.
+Execute fetch-script code, returns a Promise.

 ### Events